AdobeDocs/campaign-classic.en/help/interaction/using/integration-via-javascript--client-side-.md

    >
    >You can extend the offer schema to add new fields both in batch and unitary mode, and in any format (text, HTML, and XML).

-1. **Extend the offer formula to edit new fields and modify an existing field**
+1. **Extending the offer formula to edit new fields and modify an existing field**

    Edit the **Offer (nsm)** input form.